Global branding agency Base has worked on projects for clients including The New York Times, Art Brussels, the Museum of Sex and Pantone.

 Art imitates life

 In some ways, this trend makes sense; visual culture as a collective whole is often a mirror of popular culture.
-Saarinen’s swooping TWA terminal (1962) is filled with space-age optimism.
+Saarinen’s swooping TWA terminal (1962) is full of space-age optimism.
 Sottsass’ Carlton bookshelf (1981) seems to exude the excess that characterised the entire decade.
 Looking back, the collective output of visual culture creates a version of history told not through specific dates or events but rather societal ideals, hopes, and concerns, rendered as surfaces, colours, and forms.

 Fast-forward to our current decade, where our popular culture is more and more defined by an endless stream of content found on our devices.

-This clearly translates into a 2016 poster, designed by Anna Kulachek for an event at Moscow’s Strelka Institute.
+This translates into a 2016 poster, designed by Anna Kulachek for an event at Moscow’s Strelka Institute.
 The piece cleverly repurposes our familiar sense of “information overload” through endless open browser tabs.

 Certain visual tropes, such as the gaussian blur or rounded corner rectangles, have become so ingrained in digital interfaces that we can no longer disassociate them from our screens.
 French studio Plus Mûrs employs the gaussian blur across its branding for high-end clothing retailer 5 PM, creating a sense of intrigue for the brand and its goods.
 Though for anyone who uses an iPhone, the blurs, and even the typography should feel instantly familiar.